TorchFort Configuration Files

 Whichever noise type and parameters are the best highly depends on the behavior of the environment and therefore we cannot give a general recommendation.

-For algorithm type sac, only action bounds are supported as the noise is built into the algorithm and cannot be customized.
+For algorithm type sac, only action bounds are required as the stochastic policy with squashed Gaussian noise is built into the algorithm.
+The actor type for SAC is always gaussian (squashed Gaussian policy) and cannot be customized.

 Policy and Critic Properties